stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 3. Your server will use the Stormpath SDK to get the redirection URL for the ID Site
 4. Your server responds with an HTTP 302 which redirects the user to the ID Site URL

+{% docs notes %}
+The Stormpath SDK forwards information to the ID Site including a
+{% enddocs %}

 To build an ID Site URL for redirection, you must ask the Stormpath `Application` object for an `ID Site URL Builder`.
 From the builder, you can set important properties to pass information and make sure the ID Site can call back to your application.

 To get an `ID Site URL Builder`: